How to Establish Texas Domicile as an Expat

 - Optionally: Open a Texas bank account

-Step 3: Get Your Texas Driver's License
+Step 3: Get Your Texas Driver License

 Visit a Texas Department of Public Safety (DPS) office with: